warrdel-erp/stones-be/md/questions.md

 1. what is subheader for freight vendor

 2. Is there also multiple roles that user can contain under on client.

+3. will slab deleted from cart if it is been added in so.

+4. how to decide unit price of slab in cart to SO.